PHOTO - World home | contact us | attorneys & staff | disclaimer | french | japanese

 USCIS adjudicates I-601 applications and where appropriate I-212 applications for the United Kingdom, Republic of Ireland, Iceland, Denmark, Norway, Sweden and Finland.
 The average processing time is approximately 15 weeks for the date of receipt by the Consular Section.

 INA § 212 immigrant visa waivers are available in limited circumstances.
-If available, waiver applications are submitted on Form I-601 after the visa is refused.
-The applicant will be provided with written notification of refusal and the grounds for refusal at the IV consular interview and a waiver package consisting of Form I-601, a fingerprint chart, Form G-325A for the applicant and petitioner, and a request that each provide his or her hardship statement.
+If available, waiver applications are submitted on Form I-601 directly to USCIS in the United States after the visa is refused.
+The applicant will be provided with written notification of refusal and the grounds for refusal at the IV consular interview and a waiver package consisting of instructions on how to apply for the waiver.

 AMERICAN CITIZEN SERVICES BRANCH